Skip to content

 Marketing Cloud Connect (MC Connect)

-MC Connect is the native connector between Core Salesforce and Marketing Cloud Engagement.
-It enables near-real-time data synchronization and integrated marketing workflows.
+The native connector between Core Salesforce and Marketing Cloud Engagement.
+MC Connect enables near-real-time data synchronization and integrated marketing workflows.

 What MC Connect Provides